bjornharrtell/jsts/README.md

 ## Browser or Node.js use

-An ES5 (the most common JavaScript variant) compatible build for browsers is available [here](https://cdn.rawgit.com/bjornharrtell/jsts/gh-pages/1.3.0/jsts.min.js).
+An ES5 (the most common JavaScript variant) compatible build for browsers is available [here](https://cdn.rawgit.com/bjornharrtell/jsts/gh-pages/1.4.0/jsts.min.js).

 Including the above build as a script will import a global object `jsts` exposing similar public API as `org.locationtech.jts` in the [JTS API](http://bjornharrtell.github.io/jsts/1.3.0/apidocs/).

 For Node.js, install using `npm install jsts` after which `require('jsts')` will import an object with the same properties as `jsts` in the browser build.

 I/O related classes in JTS had to be manually ported.
 From the original formats WKT and GeoJSON are supported.
 A direct reader/writer for OpenLayers 3 geometries exist.
 See the [API documentation](http://bjornharrtell.github.io/jsts/1.3.0/doc/) for these specific classes.

+## ES6 modules use

+As of version 1.4.0 it's possible to depend on the source modules directly using the NPM package.
+For most environments it will require a bundler like [Rollup](https://rollupjs.org/) to work. [topolis](https://github.com/bjornharrtell/topolis) serves as an example project depending on JSTS in this way.

 ## Caveats